mrvautin/squido-docs/source/posts/11-deployment-and-hosting.markdown

 ## Cloudflare Pages

-It's very easy to publish your `squido` website to [Cloudflare pages](https://pages.cloudflare.com/).
+It's very easy to publish your `squido` website for `FREE` using [Cloudflare pages](https://pages.cloudflare.com/).
+Free SSL, custom domain, global CDN and more and just super simple to setup.

 1. Login [here](https://pages.cloudflare.com/)
 2. Select `Create new project`